microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-bing_search.md

 ## Introduction

-Ground conversations with Bing is one of several tools provided with the Azure AI Agent Service.
-Grounding with Bing allows your application to search for information that is relevant to the conversation.
+Grounding conversations with Bing is one of several tools provided by the Azure AI Agent Service.
+Grounding with Bing allows your application to search for information relevant to the conversation.
 For example, you might want to search for competitive product information.

 ## Lab 4 Exercise

 In this lab, you will enable Bing Grounding to provide competitive sales analysis of Contoso products and categories.

 1. Open the `main.py`.

-2. **Uncomment** the following lines by removing the `#` character (Note, these lines are **not** consecutive):
+    **Uncomment** the following lines by removing the `#` character (Note, these lines are **not** consecutive):

     ```python
     # INSTRUCTIONS_FILE = "instructions/instructions_code_bing_grounding.txt"